Biorrith/Project-reports/README.md

 # Project-reports
-This repository contains the reports of some of the notable projects I did.
+This repository is a collection of reports for the notable projects I did that have no provided code.